luizirber/phd/proposal/Proposal.md

      if no additional insertions to the index are expected, this can also serve as the backbone for more efficient representations (in a sense this is what the SSBT is to a SBT).

+     OTHER IDEAS: MHBT <-> RevIndex (dual), establish conversions between indexes.
+     SSBT and AllSome are specializations of MHBT, Mantis and BIGSI are specializations of RevIndex.
+     Support a basic Index API for them, let the user optimize depending on the application.

 3. **Decentralized indices for genomic data.**
    The structure of a MinHash Bloom Tree can be thought of as a persistent data structure: